admindatahandbook/book/testing/index.md

 Privacy risk inevitably grows as more computations are released.
 Differentially private protection mechanisms have the advantage that risk composes predictably and slowly across multiple releases.
 In contrast, when information is released through other mechanisms, multiple releases could result in sudden and catastrophic loss of privacy.

 Absent formal protection mechanisms, it is not possible to definitively assess composition risks ex ante.
-As general guidance, composition effects are of greatest ex ante concern under the following conditions: (a) data are collected from the same individuals by uncoordinated data controllers, (b) releases are updated frequently, (c) many releases are performed over time, (d) releases are high-dimensional, or (e) prior released cannot be reliably recalled.[^diffpriv36]
+As general guidance, composition effects are of greatest ex ante concern under the following conditions: (a) data are collected from the same individuals by uncoordinated data controllers, (b) releases are updated frequently, (c) many releases are performed over time, (d) releases are high-dimensional, or (e) prior releases cannot be reliably recalled.[^diffpriv36]

 Alternatively, if the data controller is aware of all potential auxiliary information, it could attempt to assess the cumulative privacy risk post-computation but prior to release.
 Or, if harm to individuals is readily detected, the data controller could purchase insurance to compensate such harm ex post.
 These caveats notwithstanding, in the modern information environment, composition risks are generally substantial and ex post formal protections are typically infeasible.